ai-application/MM-UniCMBs/detection/README.md

 Prediction CMD: python prediction.py, you should modify some configurations in prediction.py to meet your dataset.

-We warmly welcome pointing out any bugs in the code.
+We will warmly welcome pointing out any bugs in the code.